 Without revealing too much, I also want to stress how great the ending of Revelation is.
 The entire last sequence is brilliantly done, and while it’s still vague, like we saw in the previous games of the series, it is very well directed, and manages to answer enough questions to keep us interested.
 Ubisoft definitely has a lot in store for us in Assassin’s Creed III.

 What helps the story become so good, probably even the best in the series, is the brilliant, genius storytelling.
 Ubisoft has always been very adept at conveying their stories, but in Revelations, they have hit an all time high.
-The cutscenes are extremely well directed, well enough to compete with the likes of God of War and Uncharted, and, as I said above, the ones that show the comparison between Altair and Ezio are probably the most memorable moments the series has ever provided us with.
+The cutscenes are extremely well directed, and, as I said above, the ones that show the comparison between Altair and Ezio are probably the most memorable moments the series has ever provided us with.
 Great voice acting and animations makes the experience that much more fluid and cinematic.